 How can I test my water flow rate?

-There is a simple way to accurately measure your water pressure.
+There is a simple way to accurately measure your water flow rate (which can give you an indication of your water pressure).
 Watch this short video to find out how.

 - Get a water jug (preferably 1 or 2 litres in size)

 - Get a stopwatch (usually found on most mobile phones)

-- Place your jug under a tap and turn it on
+- Place your jug under your bathroom tap or shower and turn it on

-- Time 6 seconds on your stopwatch & turn your tap off.
+- Time 6 seconds on your stopwatch & turn your tap or shower off.

 - If you're a whizz at maths, you can do the next bit in your head (or simply use a calculator—found on most mobile phones).
 Take the amount of water in the jug in litres (e.g. 0.8 litres) and multiply this by 10.
 This will give you your flow rate in litres per minute (e.g. 0.8 litres x 10 = 8 litres per minute).